Dodge Charger Insurance Rates

 Dodge Charger insurance rates by U.S. city

-Choosing high deductibles can save as much as $610 each year, whereas increasing liability limits will increase prices.
-Going from a 50/100 bodily injury protection limit to a 250/500 limit will cost up to $468 more per year.
+Choosing high deductibles could save up to $610 a year, whereas buying more liability protection will increase rates.
+Moving from a 50/100 bodily injury protection limit to a 250/500 limit will raise rates by up to $468 extra every year.
 View Rates by Deductible or Liability Limit

 Insurance Rates by Trim Level and Model Year